Guardian820/StarLoco-Arena/README.md

 # StarLoco Arena

 StarLoco Arena is a basic emulator for dofus arena v2.04 (build 7025) made in Java 8.
 The project is no more maintenaned/updated.
-It can't be used in production.
+It can't be used in production (demo version).

+## Configuration

+- Server :
+  - Edit the configuration file of the database (https://github.com/F-Locos/StarLoco-Arena/blob/master/src/org/ankarton/database/Database.java)
+- Client :
+  - Edit the configuration to use the right IP/Port of the server.

 ## Installation

--
+Just compile the project and run the generated jar file.
+The database will be automatically created.
+Add an account, and log-in to the game.

+Enjoy!

 ## Client